Shared Services Canada

 Shared Services Canada (SSC; Services partagés Canada (SPC)) is an agency of the Government of Canada responsible for providing information technology services across federal government departments.
 It was established in 2011 to combine digital services such as data storage that were previously duplicated by each agency.

+In September 2026, the Government of Canada announced that SSC will be combined with portions of the Treasury Board Secretariat, Public Services and Procurement Canada, and the Canadian Digital Service (formerly under Employment and Social Development Canada) to form Digital Transformation Canada.

 Mandate

 SSC's mandate came into force 4 August 2011 as part of the passage of the Shared Services Canada Act, which established SSC as an agency responsible for consolidating information technology (IT) systems across the federal government.
 The Act provides for a minister to oversee the agency and report to Parliament, currently Joël Lightbound, the Minister of Government Transformation, Public Services and Procurement.

 SSC provides support for 45 departments and agencies across the Government of Canada.

 Key initiatives

 As part of SSC's mandate, a number of key projects were identified to consolidate and modernize the federal government's IT infrastructure:

-Email Consolidation Initiative
+Email Transformation Initiative

 SSC is working to consolidate the email systems of its partner agencies which include over 550,000 mailboxes into a single system.
 The project has been met with multiple delays due to its large scope and complexity.